pulp/pulp/docs/sphinx/dev-guide/contributing/building.rst

 What you will need
 ^^^^^^^^^^^^^^^^^^

-In order to build Pulp, you will need the following from the Katello team:
+In order to build Pulp, you will need the following from the Foreman team:

 #.
-An account on Katello's Koji instance
+An account on Foreman's Koji instance
 #.
 A client certificate for your account
 #.
 The Katello CA certificate

+See the `Foreman Wiki <http://projects.theforeman.org/projects/foreman/wiki/Koji>`_ to get these items.

 In order to publish builds to the Pulp repository, you will need the ssh keypair used to upload packages to the fedorapeople.org repository.
 You can get these from members of the Pulp team.